Dynamical signature of vortex mass in Fermi superfluids

-The most common and accepted result states that the vortex mass is proportional to the area of the core ($\propto \xi^2$, where $\xi$ is the coherence or healing length), which has been derived with different methods, both microscopic and phenomenological~\cite{Kopnin1991,Duan1993,Volovik1998,Kopnin2002,Simula2018}.
-However, in the literature one may find various values for the prefactor, which depends on the specific form of the vortex core assumed in the calculations.
-To test the validity of this statement, we plot in Fig.~\ref{fig:Fig3}.a as a gray dashed line the relation
+Both microscopic and phenomenological approaches~\cite{Kopnin1991,Duan1993,Volovik1998,Kopnin2002,Simula2018} predict that the vortex mass is proportional to the area of the core ($\propto \xi^2$, where $\xi$ is the coherence or healing length).
+However there is no agreement on the prefactor, which strongly depends on the specific model used for the vortex core.
+To test the validity of this statement, we plot in Fig.~\ref{fig:Fig3} the relation